affinitydb/doc/terminology.md

 access rights on a per-[PIN](#pin) basis, for individual [identities](#identity).
 However, in the initial release of the Affinity package, multi-user scenarios are not fully enabled yet.

-###Soft Deletion vs Purge
-[PINs](#pin) can be marked for deletion, while being preserved in the database.
-This reduces their accessibility through querying, while providing an opportunity to restore them later on.
-Note that deleted PINs can be retrieved with queries, provided that MODE_DELETED is specified.
-Irreversible deletion is called "purge".

 ###Unit of Measurement
 Affinity provides a special [value](#value) attribute that allows to attach a physical